 A crankie, known in the 19th century as a moving panorama, is an old storytelling art form that has found new audiences and enthusiasts.
 A long illustrated scroll is wound around two spools and set into a box with a viewing window.
 As the scroll is hand cranked, the unfolding story is narrated, sung or accompanied by music.
 This December Sandglass Theater is holding a crankie celebration with performances and a building workshop.

-The 7th Annual Crankie Celebration Weekend includes performances by Sandglass founders, Eric Bass and Ines Zeller Bass, and guest artists.
+The 7th Annual Crankie Celebration Week includes performances of new crankies by

 The crankie building workshop, Telling Tales with Crankies, is taught by Ines Zeller Bass.
 Participants will build their own crankie including the scrolling mechanism and create and illustrate their own story.